Azure-Samples/cosmosdb-chatgpt/readme.md

 This application has individual chat sessions which are displayed and can be selected in the left-hand nav.
 Clicking on a session will show the messages that contain human prompts and AI completions.

-When a new prompt is sent to the Azure OpenAI service, some of the conversation history is sent with it.
+When a new prompt is sent to the Azure OpenAI Service, some of the conversation history is sent with it.
 This provides context allowing ChatGPT to respond as though it is having a conversation.
 The length of this conversation history can be configured from appsettings.json with the `OpenAiMaxTokens` value that is then translated to a maximum conversation string length that is 1/2 of this value.